Water shortage sparks protest in Handwara village

 The protesters said that the Jal Shakti department had taken them for a ride, leaving them with no option but to stage the protest.

-They alleged that the department had been supplying them contaminated water from a local stream, posing a threat of water-borne diseases.

-The protestors said that despite repeated pleas for construction of a filtration plant, the department had done nothing in this regard.

-They said that they had taken up the issues with the concerned authorities on several occasions in the past but to no avail.
+They said that they had taken up the issue with the concerned authorities on several occasions in the past but to no avail.

 “We have been forced to hit the streets as the government has failed to mitigate out problems,” said a protestor.